BenWeinberg/LitePlacer-Project/README.md

 # LitePlacer-Project
- My Lightplacer build of February 2021
+ My Lightplacer build of January 2021

 Build notes in no particular order: